 Solano Youth Chamber Orchestra (SYCO) is Solano County's only professionally directed community youth orchestra.
-The Conservatory invites string players ages 12-18 with sufficient skill at the violin, viola, cello, or double bass to audition for chair placement into this disciplined, and enjoyable musical ensemble.
+The Conservatory invites string, percussion, and woodwind, and brass players ages 14-18 with sufficient skill to audition for chair placement into this disciplined, and enjoyable musical ensemble.

 Set up your private audition this Summer.
 Call for more information at 707.451.7200 or use this interest form above and our representative will contact you.

 Performances: December, March, May

 500 Davis Street, Vacaville

 Volunteer hours are required to help set up, tear down, and manage rehearsals and events.

 YACM understands that due to COVID, orchestra students have had less opportunity to develop their skills.
 We have adjusted our audition requirements to accommodate the skills of prospective SYCO orchestra members.